redhat-best-practices-for-k8s/test-network-function/README.md

 # Test Network Function

-This repository contains a set of network function test cases.
+This repository contains a set of network function test cases and the framework to build more.
+It also generates reports (claim.json) on the result of a test run.
+The tests and framework are intended to verify the correct functioning of Cloud-Native Network Functions (CNFs) running on an OpenShift installation.

+The suite is provided here in part so that CNF Developers can use the suite to test their CNFs readiness for certification.
+Please see "CNF Developers" below for more information.

 ## Dependencies